philipjpark/yoree/README.md

 ## 🏆 Featured Finalist in the NYC AI Tinkerers Agentic AI App Hackathon with Google Cloud Run GPUs
 ## 🥈 2025 Permissionless IV Hackathon – 2nd Place Winner
+## 🎤 Selected for Live Demo to BNB Chain Community - July 2025

 Yoree is a comprehensive DeFi strategy platform that combines artificial intelligence with blockchain technology to provide users the power to:
 1. Abstract the core components of building a trading strategy through dropdowns, tl:drs, and visuals.